 “TREAT THE PATIENT AS A WHOLE & NOT JUST THE HOLE IN THE PATIENT.”

-To Dr. Mai Sharaf, the practice of medicine is much more.
-She considers it a privilege to be a member of her patients’ lives and a gift that they have shared their trust with her.
-She recognizes this as a great responsibility and believes it should be treated as such.
+At Continuum Internal Medicine our physicians consider it a privilege to be members of our patients’ lives and a gift that they have shared their trust with us.
+We recognize this as a great responsibility and believe it should be treated as such.

-In order for Dr. Sharaf to establish a medical care plan with any of her patients, their needs and concerns must be heard.
-She concentrates on the individual sitting in her office and not just their presenting symptom.
-Ordering tests and regurgitating test results is not why she became a physician.
-She became a physician to know, treat, and comfort her patients.
-Dr. Sharaf does not see her role as a flash in the pan in a patient’s life, but as a point of continuity and care.
+When establishing a medical care plan with our patients, we believe that their needs and concerns must be heard first.
+We concentrate on the individual sitting in our office and not their presenting symptom.
+Ordering tests and regurgitating test results is not why we became a practice.
+Our physicians are here to know, treat, and comfort every patient.
+We do not see our role as a flash in the pan in a patient’s life but as a point of continuity and care.

-“The patient and I are the team.”
-Dr. Sharaf takes this approach when discussing treatment plans and explaining test results.
-She wants to ensure that her patient is engaged in their own health care and can therefore be an active participant.
-If her patient does not have a good understanding of what she is saying and just nods their head, Dr. Sharaf feels she HAS NOT done her job.
+“The patient and doctor are a team.”
+We take this approach when discussing treatment plans and explaining test results.
+Our goal is to ensure that the patient is engaged in their own health care and can therefore be an active participant.
+If our patients do not have a good understanding of what we are saying, then we HAVE NOT done our jobs correctly.

-She develops a comfortable physician-patient relationship where NO question is considered elementary.
-Dr. Sharaf enjoys educating her patients on preventative health care and also understanding the importance of discussing important diagnoses, whether acute or chronic, with a clear explanation to ensure that her patient fully understands.
+Our doctors like to develop a physician-patient relationship where NO question is considered elementary.
+We enjoy educating our patients on preventative health care and also understanding the importance of discussing important diagnoses, whether acute or chronic, with a clear explanation to ensure that our patient fully understands.